 Gansbaai Great Whites

 This morning you will have an early pick up and transfer to the town of Gansbaai, the gateway to Great White diving in South Africa.
 You will be collected between 5-6am and served a light breakfast upon your arrival in Gansbaai, where you will also be briefed for your cage diving adventure.
 Today you will experience the awe-inspiring Great White Shark, up close and personal, as each person gets the opportunity to spend some time in the cage.
 When not in the cage you can view these incredible animals from the viewing deck on the top of the boat.
-On return to land you will be given a tasty lunch before making your way back to the city.
+On return to land we will enjoy a light lunch before making your way back to the city.

 Cultural Cape Town – Stellenbosch

 Set at the south-western corner of the African continent, Cape Town is scenically located at the foot of Table Mountain.
 This morning we spend or time experiencing some of the rich historical and cultural highlights of the city, those who have opted for the activity package will join a local tour operator for an insight into the life and history of the people living in the Cape.
 Enriched by our experiences we travel north to the Winelands to enjoy a sampling of some fine Cape wines.
 Our final stop this afternoon is the historic town of Stellenbosch where we will have some time to explore the town on foot.
 We end this busy day with a dinner out after checking-in to our hotel this evening.

 Route 62 – Oudtshoorn